fluteijn-utrecht/KISS-frontend/security.md

 ### Register for access
 https://app.snyk.io/invite/link/accept?invite=2293c621-01b0-4a56-bd91-d022ce60f945&utm_source=link_invite&utm_medium=referral&utm_campaign=product-link-invite&from=link_invite

+## Settings
+Snyk is configured to automatically check every Pull Request on new vulnerabilities

+### Vulnerabilities
+#### Anti-forgery token validation disabled
+Details: https://app.snyk.io/org/klantinteractie-servicesysteem/project/9d7a9bac-d697-48c5-b542-03de24e608d1</br > Addendum: In razor these tokens are part of the framework, we use VueJs3</br >
+Impact: Very low, we use Same-Site strict policy and this site is not exposed to the internet</br >

+Fix?
+Later.
+Date?

 ## OWASP Docker Top 10
 ### Introduction
 The 10 most common and exploited docker vulnerabilities are maintained by the OWASP Docker Top 10.
 The overview shows a quicksummary of these including the title, description and how / if we have implemented this.